nutgram/docs/docs/usage/conversations.md

 In this way, your will force the next step execution.

-## Stop Conversation with Generic Handlers
+## Stop Conversation on Generic Handlers

-This implementation introduces a mechanism to forcefully exit an ongoing conversation when generic handlers, such as `myChatMember`, are triggered.
+By default, sends a message that match with a typed **specific** handler, the current conversation will be discarded, but in some cases, you may want to stop the conversation when a generic handler is triggered (e.g. `myChatMember`).

-The new functionality allows developers to explicitly stop conversations by using the `willStopConversations()` method on handlers.
+In this case, you can use the `willStopConversations()` method on handlers to stop the conversation when a generic handler is triggered.

 ```php
 $bot = new Nutgram('your-token');